nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 #### Ellicott

-<p class="blockquote">If under the influence of the Spirit you reduce to a condition of deadness and atrophy all those practices to which <u>the impulses of your material nature</u> would prompt you.</p>
+<p class="blockquote">If under the influence of the Spirit you <u>reduce to a condition of deadness and atrophy</u> all those practices to which <u>the impulses of your material nature</u> would prompt you.</p>

+Spurious argument at best.
+What is a condition of deadness and atrophy?
+By whose standard?
+Your own arbitrary perception of deadness and atrophy?

 #### Barnes